-Another name: Masako Uehara Lecturer at Kanda Institute of International Studies.
-M.A. in English Language Teaching and Applied Linguistics (King's College, London)
+Also known as Masako Uehara, a lecturer at Kanda Institute of International Studies.
+Her publications include various TOEFL study guides.
+She holds M.A. in English Language Teaching and Applied Linguistics (King's College, London)

 Simon loved rakugo even as an elementary school student and devoted himself to memorizing numerous Japanese rakugo stories he had heard growing up.
 In April 2014, he joined the Canary English Rakugo Co., with the hope of improving his English conversation skills; however, he could not set aside his love for the art form and soon began to think about introducing rakugo beyond the borders of Japan.